hardin47/website/Math154/Notes/10-misc.md

 #### Full disclosure {-}

-Reticulate is not always trivial to set up.
+`reticulate` is not always trivial to set up.
 Indeed, I've had trouble figuring out which Python version is talking to R and where different module versions live.

 #### Learn more {-}